 In addition to an appropriate degree and coursework, individuals wishing to obtain certification in Georgia must take the Georgia Assessments for the Certification of Educators (GACE).

 Each assessment has one to three separate tests, and you must pass all tests within an assessment.
 You may retake an individual test within an assessment if necessary.
 The combined test option for each assessment allows you to take all tests within an assessment in one test sitting and is less expensive than taking the tests individually.

 As of September 1, 2006, Georgia stopped using the Praxis, a licensing exam used by many states.
-Only Praxis tests passed prior to September 1, 2006 in certification content fields are still valid.
+Prior to the Praxis, Georgia used the TCT.
+Only Praxis or TCT tests passed prior to March 6, 2007 in certification content fields are still considered valid.

 GACE scores do not expire.